Why two hearing aids are better than oneWhy you should wear two hearing aids

-For decades, research in the field of hearing science has supported the commonsense idea of wearing two hearing aids.
-Here are are a few convincing reasons to equip yourself with a pair of devices instead of just one.
+This is a well-known recommendation.
+For decades, research in the field of hearing science has supported the commonsense idea of wearing two hearing aids (with a few exceptions, which we discuss below).
+Here are a few convincing reasons to equip yourself with a pair of devices instead of just one:

 You probably know one of the best ways to keep your body healthy and in good working order is to use it–that means getting regular exercise, taking the stairs instead of the elevator and getting your steps in for the day.
 Conversely, when we don't move and use our muscles, they tend to weaken and can even atrophy over time.

 Even though your ears aren't muscles, depriving them of sound can make the auditory nerve pathways and the associated centers in the brain less effective at decoding the sound around you.
 Understanding speech, particularly in the presence of noise gets more difficult even when the sound is loud enough for you to hear it.
 Hearing healthcare professionals call this auditory deprivation.

-Wearing two hearing aids means each ear gets the stimulus it needs to stay at peak performance.
+Wearing two hearing aids means each ear picks up sound and gets the stimulus it needs to stay at peak performance.
 A study published in the Journal of the American Academy of Audiology looked at the word recognition abilities of people fitted with one hearing aid versus two.
-The researchers found that a significantly higher number of the study subjects wearing only one hearing aid experienced a decline in their word recognition compared to those who were binaurally fit.
+The researchers found that a significantly higher number of the study subjects wearing only one hearing aid experienced a decline in their word recognition compared to those who had two hearing aids.

 One of the biggest reasons you may be considering getting hearing aids is that, besides not being able hear at normal levels, you find that even if you can hear speech, the sound isn't clear.
-This may mean you have trouble understanding what others are saying, especially if there is background noise competing.
+This may mean you have trouble understanding what others are saying, even in your good ear.
+This is especially true if there is background noise competing.
 Understanding speech is the foundation of good communication and there's no better reason to seek hearing treatment.